China’s Xi set to give speech on future of Shenzhen, Hong Kong

 Shenzhen’s location abutting Hong Kong has also become significant, with mainland military police amassing in Shenzhen last year as pro-democracy protests raged in Hong Kong.

-Xi’s announcement could include new steps on a Chinese government initiative known as the Greater Bay Area, a strategic plan to more closely integrate several southern cities, including Hong Kong, to form a regional growth engine to rival Silicon Valley.
-Many in Hong Kong have expressed concern that the plan could hasten the end of the city’s autonomy, which China had pledged to preserved until 2047.
+Xi’s announcement could include new steps on a Chinese government initiative known as the Greater Bay Area, a strategic plan to integrate several southern metropolises, including Hong Kong, to form a regional growth engine to rival Silicon Valley.

+Mistrust of Beijing and Xi’s leadership is high in Hong Kong, whose semiautonomous status has been compromised by a new national security law that China imposed on the city.

+The city’s pro-democracy activists view the Greater Bay Area as a way of eroding the former British colony’s distinct culture, way of life and its economic value to China, neutralizing its advantages as an international hub of trade and finance.

+The terms of Hong Kong’s 1997 handover to Chinese sovereignty stipulated that the city would have a a high degree of autonomy until 2047.
+But since protests flared last year, Beijing has moved rapidly to assert control over Hong Kong.
+Integrating the city more closely with mainland centers like Zhuhai — the two are now connected by the world’s longest sea crossing — could further erode its autonomy, Hong Kong activists and lawmakers say.

-With many of China’s top export markets subdued by the coronavirus pandemic, the measures to be announced by Xi could accelerate the Chinese economy’s transition toward greater reliance on domestic demand, state media reported.
+Meanwhile, with many of China’s top export markets subdued by the coronavirus pandemic, the measures to be announced by Xi could accelerate the Chinese economy’s transition toward greater reliance on domestic demand, state media reported.